PawelSienko/FileStorage/README.md

 # FileStorage
+Scope: this repository is regarding exam az-205 (Azure Developer)

-Simple file uploader to upload files to azure blob storage
+Trivial application to upload and remove files to Azure Blob Storage.

-Reading and adding metadata to single blob item
+Reading blob feeds (history of operation on cloud)

 az-204